FedEx courier with customer

 Post financial security to obtain Release Prior to Payment (RPP)

-Beginning on May 20, 2025, all commercial importers are required to post their own financial security (e.g., surety bond or cash deposit) to enrol and benefit from the RPP program.
+Since May 20, 2025, all commercial importers must post their own financial security (e.g., surety bond or cash deposit) to enrol and benefit from the RPP program.
 This enables customs broker(s) to maintain the current process of obtaining the electronic release on their behalf.
 Learn more about posting financial security.

 Payment of import duties and taxes with the CBSA